-2021 - 22 Everett High School WIDA Information
+Everett High School WIDA & ML Testing Information

 Who is taking the WIDA?When a student first enrolls in Everett Public Schools, parents/guardians complete a Home Language Survey and indicate which language(s) spoken in the home as well as the child's first language.
-If the answer to either question is a non-English language, the student takes the WIDA Screener, a brief assessment which determines a student's skill in listening, speaking, reading, and writing English.
+If the answer to either question is a non-English language, the student takes the WIDA Screener, a brief assessment that determines a student's skill in listening, speaking, reading, and writing English.
 If the student scores at an overall level of 4 or below, the student qualifies for support through the English Learner (EL) program.
 If the student scores at an overall level of 4.5+, the student does not qualify for EL program support.WIDA ACCESS or Alternate ACCESS is used to annually reassess EL students each spring; the Alternate ACCESS is for students receiving EL and Special Services who have significant cognitive disabilities.
 WIDA ACCESS scores determine whether a student will continue to qualify for EL program support the following year.
-Washington State sets the scores at which a student may exit the EL program, but student progress is still monitored for the next two years and support provided as needed.
+Washington State sets the scores at which a student may exit the EL program, but student progress is still monitored for the next two years and support is provided as needed.